kayak/redux-data-model/docs/docs/tutorial.md

 At this point were not even using this [model], so let's try to display that count value we defined in the state option.
 Before proceeding with actual UI work, we'd need to hook our [model] to both [redux] and our favourite [redux middleware] (i.e. [redux-saga]) for handling async workflows.
 The way we can do that is explained in the [Integrating with Redux/Redux Saga] section.
-Assuming you've set everything right, you can now try to see your models' state in your application redux state, by using something like [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).
+Assuming you've set up everything correctly, you can now try to see your models' state in your application redux state, by using something like [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd).